Enricomattia/nwebsite/content/teaching/_index.md

 ### Lectures

 There could be mistakes, use the official solutions as a reference!
-Fell free to point out any typos, mistakes, answers that are not clear.
+Feel free to point out any typos, mistakes, or answers that are not clear.
 If you want you can check the [plan](https://drive.google.com/file/d/1uzwyoeME5_vJwNKxlbkXk3x5iij3ICOI/view?usp=sharing) for the lectures.

 [TD1 - (Online view)](../post/TD1) [(Pdf Download)](https://drive.google.com/file/d/1PX_IWlARsWwLeQpC5L6Gp6R4LquJHs-9/view?usp=sharing)